 How does Propecia work?

 There is a lot of complex biology involved here.
-But to simplify how male baldness works and how Propecia is a potential solution for preventing and curing hair loss, the following is an explanation.
+But to simplify and how Propecia works in male pattern baldness cure is a potential solution for preventing and curing hair loss, the following is an explanation.

 - In males, testosterone is responsible for the development and maintenance of male features like muscle mass, bone mass, deepening of the voice, facial structures etc.